-I turned 30 on New Year’s Eve (gasp!) and I have noticed that my skin isn’t looking as fresh and teenage as it used to.
+I’m in my thirties now (gasp!) and I have noticed that my skin isn’t looking as fresh and teenage as it used to.

 I usually reach for my favourite exfoliator but soon realised it was never coming back into stock anywhere (I’d been waiting a while) because it contained micro-beads which aren’t allowed under new legislation.
 I was feeling at a loss, wondering how I’d keep my skin bright, when I realised you can do chemical peels at home!

 Thankfully, the lovely people at Bravura came to the rescue and very kindly send me some products to try in return for this review.

 The package contained a bottle of Glycolic Acid 10%, Revitalising Ginseng Toner, a brush for application and instructions.

 My skin before using the Bravura acid peel